wlwg/private-docker-registry/README.md

 ## Description

 This private docker registry has two parts: proxy (for ssl termination) and registry (docker registry api server that handles client `push` and `pull`).
-More storage config can be found at https://github.com/docker/docker-registry#storage-options.

 ## Setup Steps